AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Introduction

-The skill of an AI player is important for attracting a human player to a game when a human player plays a game with an AI player.
-To entertain a human player and keep attracting him/her to a game, the AI player is required to balance the playing skills of itself and a human player. \cite{Segundo:2016} have said that balancing is critical in ensuring a pleasant gaming experience.
+In order for the AI system to become a suitable training partner and continue attracting them to a game, the AI is required to balance its playing skills with that of a human player.
+According to \cite{Segundo:2016}, this balancing is critical in ensuring a pleasant gaming experience for the human player.
 The real-time balancing is called dynamic difficulty adjustment (DDA).
-DDA is a method of automatically modifying a game's features, behaviors, and scenarios in real-time, depending on the human player's skill so that the human player does not feel bored or frustrated \citep{Zohaib:2018}.
-Especially, it is important to adjust AI's skill when a human plays a game with the AI player.
-DDA requires that an AI player or a game system evaluate the human player's skill and/or the game's state and adapt its skill to the opponent's one as quickly as possible \citep{Andrade:2006}.
-However, it is difficult to estimate the player's skill in real-time because there is a great diversity among players in terms of skill and many types of players' strategies for a game.
-The evaluation of the game state is also difficult in the case of board games.
-In a role-playing game and a fighting game, a player or a game system can catch the values directly representing whether the state is good or bad.
-For example, a hit point in these games is the maximum amount of damage used and represents a character's health.
-However, at board games, that players can obtain only the board state as information about the game during the game, and an AI player is required to evaluate the state from only the board state.
+DDA is a method of automatically modifying a game's features, behaviors, and scenarios in real time, depending on the human player's skill so that the human player does not feel bored or frustrated \citep{Zohaib:2018}.
+In particular, it is important to adjust an AI's skill when a human plays a game with the AI.
+DDA requires that an AI or a game system evaluate the human player's skill and/or the game's state and adapt its skill to the opponent's skill as quickly as possible \citep{Andrade:2006}.
+However, it is difficult to estimate a player's skill in real time because there is great diversity among players in terms of skill and strategies adopted in a game.
+In addition, the evaluation of the game state is difficult for board games.
+In a role-playing or fighting game, a player or game system can capture the values directly, representing whether the state is good or bad.
+For example, a hit point in these games is the maximum amount of damage caused and represents a character's health.
+However, in board games, players can obtain only the board state as information about the game during the game, and an AI is required to evaluate the game state from only the board state.
 Furthermore, the game state and its value depend on the player's skill.
-Thus, an AI player estimates a player's skill or evaluates the game state from only the board state, and must adjust its skill to the opponent using the estimation and the evaluation at board games.
+Thus, an AI estimates a player's skill or evaluates the game state from only the board state and must adjust its skill to that of the opponent using the estimation and evaluation in board games.